pascalgutjahr/muon-deflection-paper/paper/outline/paper_outline.md

 ## General
 - Naming of the parametrizations: use Van Ginneken or cross-sections?
 - How many events per plot?
-- Use mode and smallest interval (depends on binning)  or median and central interval?
+- Use mode and smallest interval (depends on binning)  or median and central interval? --> median is typically used
 - Errors on deflection parametrizations?

 ## Important things not to show! -> next technical PROPOSAL paper